megamsys/devcenter.megam.io/_posts/2016-05-11-how-to-launch-travis-web.md

 * Now that you have launched your app, you might want to launch a service (database) and bind it

 ### Start script
-MegamAfrica will look for a start script named `start as follows.
+MegamVertice will look for a start script named `start as follows.

 	#!/bin/sh
  	sudo invoke-rc.d shellinabox stop